sums-of-squares/sos/index.md

 Consider the polynomial $p = x^4+x^2-3 x^2 z^2+z^6$.
 We may find a lower
 bound on $p$ by looking for the largest value of $t$ so that $p - t$ is a sum-of-squares.
-This can be formulated using similar techniques as the previous section.
+This can be formulated using techniques similar to the previous section.

 <!-- +++++++++++++ MACAULAY2 +++++++++++++ -->